Efficient Characterization of Quantum Evolutions via a Recommender System: Rating unitary evolutions

 \subsection{Identifying noisy database}

-Since the RS takes an input database, it is interesting to ask the following questions.
-What would be the dependence of rating efficiency, if the input database itself is noisy, unreliable, or even fake?
-Can we use this dependency for asserting if a database, with or without a large number of unknown elements, is clean or not?
-In order to answer these questions, we choose discord rating in a two-qubit register.
-We first construct a $1000 \times 1000$ noise-free discord database ${\cal R}^{(0)}$, from which we setup a set of databases ${\cal R}^{(\eta)}$, with varying noise parameter $0 < \eta < 1$.
-The noisy entries are of the form

-where $s_{ij}$ is a random number such that $-1 < s_{ij} < 1$.
-Thus, as $\eta$ discretely varies from 0 to 1, the corresponding database goes from a clean discord database to one with completely random entries.
-In each database, corresponding to a fixed value of $\eta$, we randomly remove 500,000 entries, which constitutes 50\% unknown elements.
-We now attempt to complete the ratings of the unknown elements starting from each of these databases.
-The results shown in Fig. \ref{compnoise} indicates that for small noise parameter $\eta \le 0.01$, there is no significant effect on the RMS error.
-However, as the noise builds up, the RS finds it increasingly difficult to rate the entries, and the RMS error increases by about five times for 10\% noise.
+What would be the dependence of prediction efficiency, if the input database itself is noisy, unreliable, or even fake?
+What if there are no underlying structures in the database so that no latent space exists?
+Can we use this dependency for asserting if a database, with or without a large number of unknown elements, is genuine or not?
+In order to probe these questions, we choose discord rating in a two-qubit register.
+We first construct a $1000 \times 1000$ noise-free discord database ${\cal R}^{(0)}$, from which we setup a noisy database ${\cal R}^{(\eta)} = \eta S +(1-\eta) {\cal R}^{(0)},$ where $S$ is a random matrix of same dimensions and the noise parameter $\eta \in [0,1]$.
+Thus, as $\eta$ discretely varies from 0 to 1, the corresponding database goes from a clean discord database to a random matrix.
+In each database, corresponding to a fixed value of $\eta$, we randomly remove 500,000 entries constituting 50\% of elements.
+We now attempt to predict the missing elements starting from each of these databases.
+The results shown in Fig. \ref{compnoise} indicates that for small noise parameter $\eta \le 0.01$, there is no significant effect on the RMSD value.
+However, as the noise builds up, the RS finds it increasingly difficult to rate the entries, and RMSD increases by about five times for 10\% noise.
 Finally, as expected, the RS completely fails for the completely random database corresponding to $\eta = 1$.
-Thus, if a reference database is provided, the RS can help identity if a given database is noisy or fake.
+Thus, if a control database is provided, the RS can help assess the quality of a target database.